Banner image: ANU Law School, copyright Australian National University

-The ANU College of Law offers a limited number of college-arranged internships with a variety of Commonwealth and ACT Government departments, statutory bodies, community legal centres and other non-government organisations.
-Internships are also available at ANU College of Law Centres, under the supervision of an academic staff member of the ANU College of Law.
+The ANU Law School offers a limited number of college-arranged internships with a variety of Commonwealth and ACT Government departments, statutory bodies, community legal centres and other non-government organisations.
+Internships are also available at ANU Law School Centres, under the supervision of an academic staff member of the ANU Law School.
 Students should conduct preliminary research to ensure that they are aware of the organisation’s functions and goals before applying.
 Feedback from placement organisations indicates that this is very much a minimum requirement for those seeking selection.

 Courses available

-ANU College of Law offers two types of internship courses to eligible students:
+ANU Law School offers two types of internship courses to eligible students:

 Law Internship (research-focused) (LAWS4230/LAWS6230)